 Visit Plaza De España in Seville on Best of Spain

 7. Phang Nga Bay, Thailand

 Head to dreamy Phang Nga Bay in Thailand and you may recognise Kashyyyk, Chewbacca’s birthplace.
 Located between Phuket Island and Thailand’s mainland, Phang Nga Bay is part of Ao Phang Nga National Park.
 You’ll find the same emerald, waters limestone cliffs, mangrove forests and sandy islands, as seen in Revenge of the Sith.

 8. Dubrovnik, Croatia

 Director Rian Johnson used the coastal city of Dubrovnik as the Star Wars location for Canto Bight, a lavish city on the planet Cantonica.
 You’ll recognise it from the scenes in The Last Jedi where Finn, Rose and BB-8 head to the casino.
 They’re on a mission to find a master codebreaker to disable the First Order’s hyperspace tracker weapon.

-RELATED CONTENT: Have you visited these real life filming locations?
+We think you’ll also like: Have you visited these real life filming locations?